Nissan Violet: South Africa

 South African-made Violets were sold as the 1600J or 1800J depending on engine fitment between 1978 and 1980.
 Four-door saloon or station wagon bodywork was available, with the 1800 sedan also available as a sporting SSS model.

 Motorsports

 The Violet 160J was Nissan's most successful car in the World Rally Championship.
 It won the Safari Rally in Kenya from 1979 to 1982 consecutively, all with Shekhar Mehta behind the wheel.
 The 1979 and 1980 winners were powered by an SOHC engine; the 1981 and 1982 winners were Violet GT models with a DOHC engine.
 These Safari records are only matched by the Toyota Celica GT-Four which won the 1992–95 events.
 Driven by Timo Salonen, the Violet also won the 1980 Rally New Zealand and the 1981 Rallye Côte d'Ivoire.
+In 1982 Nissan homologated the Nissan Silvia coupé as a bodystyle variant of the Violet, under the name Nissan Violet GTS, which can cause confusion between the competition histories of these two cars.